Visual Discovery Graph overview

 The Visual Discovery Graph is a powerful feature in the Witboost Marketplace that allows users to explore relationships between systems in a visual and interactive way.

-It provides an intuitive representation of key metadata dimensions, helping users to discover connections across the catalog.
+It provides an intuitive representation of key metadata dimensions, helping users to discover connections across the assets.

 Built-in heatmap layers